-Warrior employs in excess of 6,000 full time staff, and has a client base which includes UN agencies, NGOs, international organisations, diplomatic offices and personnel, and extractive industries.
+WS Insight employs in excess of 6,000 full time staff, and has a client base which includes UN agencies, NGOs, international organisations, diplomatic offices and personnel, and extractive industries.

-Warrior is a signatory of the United Nations Global Compact, which falls under John’s remit.
+WS Insight is a signatory of the United Nations Global Compact, which falls under John’s remit.
 As Group Quality Assurance and HSE manager, John is responsible for process in all areas of the operation.
 He has written manuals which encompass all functional entities, including operations, procurement, logistics and assets, contracts, human resources, training, selection & vetting, and weapons/firearms.

 Industry: Representing United States

 John “Alan” Donohue is General Counsel at Reed International.
 He previously worked as Vice President of International Legal Affairs for Triple Canopy and the General Counsel for Edinburgh International group of companies.
 He contributed to the development of the ICOC as Edinburgh International’s representative to the PSC Working Group in 2010; this provided him with a formative understanding of the processes, thoughts and concerns voiced by the various security industry groups, government and civil society.
 He has in-country experience in Iraq and Afghanistan, dealing directly with government ministries, Afghanistan Investment Support Agency (AISA), embassies and USAID implementing partners relative to private security companies, risk management companies (RMC) and the Afghan Public Protection Force (APPF), and their overall compliance with local and international legal requirements.